scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

    \langle g, f\rangle &=& \arg\max_{\alpha, \beta, \gamma}\
    \int d^{3}x\ g^{*}(R(\alpha, \beta, \gamma)\vec{x}) \  f(\vec{x})\  \cr

-Here, R represents are rotation matrix.
-This would be a relatively complicated procedure because we would need to re-evaluate the function g(x) at each iteration of the optimization.
-It is far more efficient to instead generate the rotations in the feature space.
+Here, R represents a rotation matrix.
+This would be a relatively complicated procedure in the input space because we would need to re-evaluate the function g(x) at each iteration of the optimization.
+It is far more efficient to instead generate rotations in the feature space.
 To do this we borrow from quantum theory, and present Wigner's D-matrices,

 .. math::
    :type: eqnarray

    g(R(\alpha, \beta, \gamma)\vec{x}) &=& \sum_{l=0}^{\infty}\sum_{m,n}\
                                      D^{l}_{mn}(\alpha, \beta, \gamma) \hat{g}_{ln}Y_{lm}(\theta,\psi)\ .

+Wigner's D-matrices are operators which generate rotations in the feature space of the problem.
+This means that we can translate a template solution (Table 1.) in a particular orientation, to a solution in any arbitrary orientation, by acting on its spectral content.

 .. code-block:: python

    from scipy.optimize import minimize